 5 – Look beyond your subject

 I already mentioned in one of my articles that I still capture the postcard subjects and there’s nothing wrong with it.
-There’s excitement of being at such a spot for the first time and of course you want to capture it the same way as you see it on postcards or posters.
+There’s the excitement of being at such a spot for the first time and of course, you want to capture it the same way as you see it on postcards or posters.
 Go for it.
 However, look at the place in a different way.
 Try different angles.

 Interact with your subject.
 In some countries it is so easy to photograph people, just use your facial expression to connect with the persons.